Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Payroll split by class code and job duties

-• Owner/officer inclusion or exclusion (varies by rules and elections)
+• Owner or officer inclusion or exclusion (varies by rules and elections)

 • Overtime handling (rules vary by carrier and state)